How to Recover Permanently Deleted Google Documents

 3. Click on Restore button to recover permanently deleted Google Docs on Windows.

-Another means to restore your Google docs is by checking your computer for files that were automatically synced while you were configuring it.
+Another way to restore your Google docs is by checking your computer for files automatically synced while configuring it.

 3. Use third-party apps